chathumal93/Flood-Detection-ALOS2-SA/README.md

 # Functionality
-This flood mapping approach gives the user flood water area detection ALOS-2 PALSAR-2 data based on threshold technique and it also capable of getting data from Optemis system
+This flood mapping approach gives the user to flood water area detection using ALOS-2 PALSAR-2 data based on threshold technique and it also capable of getting data from Optemis system

 Sentinel Asia and Optemis System